RUMI

 Guests / vase, Ø 28 cm, h.
 30 cm

-One day, while Rumi is in conversation with his friends at the madrasah, a white-bearded dervish enters.
-He throws himself at the feet of Rumi and tells how he served his sheikh for many years and how he suffered.
+One day, while Rumi is speaking with his companions at the madrasah, a white-bearded dervish enters and falls at his feet.
+He recounts the years he has served his sheikh and the suffering he endured.

-Rumi asks what the sheikh has done for the dervish in return for all that he has done for the sheikh.
-Then Rumi says, a true sheikh facilitates life for the disciple, without him even noticing, and takes the disciple to God.
+Rumi gently asks what the sheikh has done in return for his devotion.
+Rumi says: A true sheikh makes the disciple’s life easier, without him even realizing it, and leads him to God.

 Dervish / vase, Ø 27 cm, h.
 31 cm